microsoft/Windows-Machine-Learning/Samples/CustomOperatorCPU/debug_readme.md

 		It is recommended for png Debug operators consuming tensor data with many channels to output to its own directory since a png will be created for each channel.

 ## How to use the Debug Operator
-The Debug operator is planned be added to a future release of onnx runtime, but until then you will need to compile custom operator code into your app.
+The Debug operator is planned be added to a future release of Windows Machine Learning, but until then you will need to compile custom operator code into your app.
 1. Compile [debug_cpu.cpp](desktop/cpp/operators/debug_cpu.cpp) and [debug_cpu.h](desktop/cpp/operators/debug_cpu.h) into your project.
 2. Compile [customoperatorprovider.h](desktop/cpp/operators/customoperatorprovider.h) into your project but first modify the RegisterSchemas and RegisterKernels subroutines by removing any non DebugOperatorFactory functions and removing the include statements for relu_cpu.h and noisyrelu_cpu.h.
 3. When you initialize your LearningModel, pass in a custom provider like so: